DarkAoRaidenX/7-days-to-die-mods/mods/TradersShowQuestPoiNames.md

 A20 - Version 1.00
 *Server Side - No need to download any assets.*
 This mod adds the POI names to the title of Quests.
 So you know where you are going right away without having to back out and talk to the Trader again!

-___IMPORTANT: Mods for 7 Days to Die SHOULD NOT come in .exe form, Do not trust random applications.___

 </details>

 #